 What Is a Retaining Wall?

 If done correctly, a retaining wall is an extraordinarily crafted system for the prevention of soil movement and for controlling water flow.
 Soil that might drain off or blow away over a period of time, can gain better protection with the simple addition of a retaining wall.
 Don’t think of a retaining wall as an eyesore, but more of a well-designed landscape that can offer much more to your home.
-Think of it as a protection from having to do foundation repairs.
+Think of it as protection from having to do foundation repairs.

 How Can a Retaining Wall Benefit My Foundation?

-How Do I Know If I Need a Retaining Wall?
+How Do I Know If I Need a Retaining Wall

 The first step you need to take before you put in a retaining wall is to seek professional input.
-Because they have such major role in controlling water flow and prevention of soil erosion, retaining walls can also affect other areas of your home, including your neighbors.
-The professionals will be able to survey the impact of water flow changes and help you avoid any unanticipated problems.
-In addition, poorly constructed retaining walls will not offer the same benefits, so a professionals opinion will help you select the proper materials and design for your particular situation.
+Because they have such a major role in controlling water flow and prevention of soil erosion, retaining walls can also affect other areas of your home, including your neighbors.
+The professionals will be able to survey the impact of water flow changes and help you to avoid any unanticipated problems.
+In addition, poorly constructed retaining walls will not offer the same benefits, so a professional’s opinion will help you select the proper materials and design for your particular situation.